eclipse/kapua/docs/developer-guide/en/qa.md

 ## Build tests

-Kapua comes with a unit and simple integration tests as a part of regular build process.
+Kapua comes with unit and integration tests as a part of regular build process.
 In order to be sure that Kapua is not broken, execute full build using the following command:

     `mvn`